Discover lavender's science-backed healing benefits and learn how to use this calming herb in teas, syrups, and botanical drinks. Get the recipes.

 Anxiety and Stress Reduction

-Multiple clinical studies demonstrate lavender’s ability to reduce anxiety levels.
-The aromatic compounds in lavender, particularly linalool and linalyl acetate, interact with neurotransmitter systems in the brain to produce calming effects.
-One study found that lavender oil capsules were as effective as common anti-anxiety medications for treating generalized anxiety disorder, without the side effects.
+Multiple clinical studies confirm lavender reduces anxiety.
+Linalool and linalyl acetate interact with neurotransmitter systems in the brain to produce calming effects.
+Lavender oil capsules have matched common anti-anxiety medication for treating generalized anxiety disorder in clinical trials, without the side effects.

-When you drink lavender tea or botanical beverages, these compounds are absorbed through your digestive system and also inhaled through the steam, providing dual pathways for relaxation.
+When you drink lavender tea, these compounds are absorbed through digestion and also inhaled through the steam.
+Both pathways work.

 Sleep Quality Improvement